 Figure 6 shows the timing diagram of the events during a single PRI.
 The transmit and receive operations start simultaneously.
 As soon as the receive time finishes, the cross-correlation computation starts.
-The cross-correlation is computed in 121.63μs.
+The cross-correlation is computed in 121.63 μ s.

 Figure 6.
 Timing diagram of the operations performed during a PRI.
 The sampling clock period is denoted Tsamp_clk and the system clock period is denoted Tsys_clk.
+The system clock period is four times greater than the sampling clock period.
 The time available for data transfer from FPGA to host and additional host processing is the time left after the end of cross-correlation computation until the next PRI.